 Every surgeon must perform at an acceptable standard when doing gallbladder surgery.
 To slice the bowels or liver and leave the damage unrepaired is surgical negligence.

-Infected material can seep into the body, causing sepsis and other complications.
+Infected material can seep into the body, causing sepsis, liver failure and other complications.
 Patients may lose part of the liver or their bowel due to the surgical negligence.

 All damage caused during surgery should be repaired immediately and not let fester and cause further illness.